AI Copyright Litigation

 Core Claims

-Training-copy claims.
-Plaintiffs argue that developers copied copyrighted works into datasets or internal libraries to train models without permission.
+Input-copy claims.
+Plaintiffs argue that developers copied copyrighted works into datasets, caches, vector stores, internal libraries, or model-development pipelines without permission.

 Market-harm claims.
 Plaintiffs argue that models trained on copyrighted works can substitute for the works, flood markets with competing material, or undermine licensing markets.